-The U.S Department of Justice has signaled it will lend its might to support litigation brought by the Asian American Coalition for Education against Harvard University aimed at attacking the practice of Affirmative Action so as to curb discrimination against Asian American applicants.
+The U.S Department of Justice has signaled it will lend its might to support litigation brought by the Asian American Coalition for Education against Harvard University, a suit aimed at attacking the practice of Affirmative Action in order to curb discrimination against Asian American applicants.

-There’s recruited athletes, too.
+There are recruited athletes, too.
 Recruited athletes, particularly applicants who play big-time sports like football or basketball, quite often have lower grades and test scores than do many of their Asian American competitors in the applicant pools of highly selective colleges.
-Pick ten football players admitted to an Ivy League school at random and pick ten Asian American applicants at random who were denied admission to that very institution and our bet is the grades and scores of the latter batch will be higher.
+Pick ten football players admitted to an Ivy League school at random and pick ten Asian American applicants at random who were denied admission to that very institution — our bet is the grades and scores of the latter batch will be higher.
 And we say this with conviction.